exercism/python/concepts/recursion/about.md

 # About

 Recursion is a way to repeatedly execute code inside a function through the function calling itself.
-Functions that call themselves are know as _recursive_ functions.
+Functions that call themselves are known as _recursive_ functions.
 Recursion can be viewed as another way to loop/iterate.
-And like looping, a Boolean expression or `True/False` test is used to know when to stop the recursive execution.
+And like looping, a Boolean expression or `True`/`False` test is used to determine when to stop the recursive execution.

 _Unlike_ looping, recursion without termination in Python cannot not run infinitely.
 Values used in each function call are placed in their own frame on the Python interpreter stack.
 If the total number of function calls takes up more space than the stack has room for, it will result in an error.